clivegross/node-red-snmp-gateway/README.md

 ## Quick start

-To set up in your existing Node-RED instance:
+To deploy in your existing Node-RED instance:

-1. Enable [projects](https://nodered.org/docs/user-guide/projects/) in your Node-RED instance if they arent already.
+1. Enable [projects](https://nodered.org/docs/user-guide/projects/) in your Node-RED instance if they aren't already.
-2. Clone the project into your Node-RED `projects` directory.
+1. Download and unzip this project into your Node-RED `projects` directory.
-2. Install dependency nodes.
+1. Install dependency nodes, see [below](#dependencies).
+1. Configure the SNMP objects csv file, see [below](#configure-flow).
-3. Start the server, open the flow and configure the SNMP devices, web service and database as required.
+1. Start the server, open the flow and configure filepaths, web service and database as required.

 ## Dependencies